 How to get the most out of your visit to

 Welcome to America's Historic Lakes!
 Whether you are a first-time visitor or a regular student of the lakes remarkable history we are glad you have decided to stop by.
 In the eighteen years the site has been online, this "labor of love" has experienced phenomenal growth.
 The Site is large, as of this writing there are over 300 individual web pages and some 3000 images "live" and sitting on our server for you to enjoy.

 America's Historic Lakes is somewhat different from many other sites.
 Oftentimes our pages defy the standard rules of web design.
 We use photos extensively, and we warn users right up front that we do so.
 Our studies of site usage have shown us that visitors come to the site to see these photos, and are willing to wait for them to load.
 Please remember, all the photos on this site are privately owned and are copyrighted by the author.
 To take them and use them without permission is theft, plain and simple.
 Material published on the Internet is protected by the same laws as conventional printed works.
 We are more than willing to grant permission to use our material to educators, students and historical organizations, provided we are asked first.
 As with any other published source, we do expect to be credited for our work.
 To contact the authors, simply click here: firstname.lastname@example.org .

 We have some suggestions as to how you can get the most of your visit.
 Whether you are a teacher, student, tourist, re-enactor or history buff, America's Historic Lakes can help you learn about this wonderful, fascinating and historic region.
 Enjoy!

 The home page: http://www.historiclakes.org is the entry point for most, but not all of our visitors.
-Listed in the top ten ranking on most of the major search engines, it is the "jumping off" point for many.
+It is the "jumping off" point for many.
 It will take you either to our What's New page or to our Discover America's Historic Lakes page.
 We recommend you then follow the links to the Introduction to America's Historic Lakes.